apptainer/singularity-userdocs/appendix.rst

     INFO:    Creating SIF file...
     Singularity>

-while ``docker-archive`` permits you to do the same thing starting from a docker image stored in a ``docker-save`` formatted tar file:
+while ``docker-archive`` permits you to do the same thing starting from a Docker image stored in a ``docker-save`` formatted tar file:

 .. code-block:: console